pramasamy65/spring/spring-data/README1.md

 	* By extended the JdbcDaoSupport, set the datasource and JdbcTemplate in your class is no longer required, you just need to inject the correct datasource into JdbcCustomeJdbcDaoSupportImplrDAO
 	* And you can get the JdbcTemplate by using a getJdbcTemplate() method.

-* STEP 15 : Using Hibernate with Spring
-	*